zq99/monte-hall-problem-simulation/README.md

 ## Answer

 The following code can be used to determine the answer to the original problem statement.
+This code uses the default settings which is to run 10,000 games for each simulation, and then aggregate the results for 100 simulations.

         Simulation simulation = new Simulation(Game.createInstance(3));